A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Applications of BD-RIS

 \subsubsection{BD-RIS with Advanced Multiple Access}

 Multiple access refers to techniques that make use of resource dimensions, such as time, frequency, space, and power, to serve multiple users.
-Among various enabling multiple access techniques, non-orthogonal multiple access (NOMA) has been actively studied in recent years due to its benefits in exploiting the available resources more efficiently with the aid of superposition coding at the transmitter and successive interference cancellation (SIC) at the receiver \cite{liu2017nonorthogonal}.
+Non-orthogonal multiple access (NOMA) has been actively studied recently due to its benefits in exploiting the available resources more efficiently with the aid of superposition coding at the transmitter and successive interference cancellation (SIC) at the receiver \cite{liu2017nonorthogonal}.
 To further boost system performance, the interaction between NOMA and BD-RIS has been studied in \cite{zhang2024beyond,agarwal2025fairness}, showing that better user fairness can be achieved.

-In addition, rate-splitting multiple access (RSMA) is a novel and general framework for non-orthogonal transmissions, softly including NOMA as an extreme case \cite{mao2022rate} and moving beyond that to provide enhanced spectral efficiency, energy efficiency, coverage, fairness, reliability, etc. Given that channel acquisition of RIS-aided wireless systems is generally challenging while RSMA has the benefit of being robust to CSI imperfections, the integration of the two has emerged \cite{fang2022fully,kim2023group,soleymani2023optimization,khisa2024gradient,li2024synergizing}.
-Specifically, \cite{fang2022fully,kim2023group,soleymani2023optimization,khisa2024gradient} have focused mainly on perfect CSI and have shown the benefits of integrating BD-RIS and RSMA in increasing spectral efficiency, fairness rate, and fairness energy efficiency. \cite{li2024synergizing} has further shown that the integration of the two can still increase system sum-rate when only imperfect CSI is available at the transmitter.
+In addition, rate-splitting multiple access (RSMA) is a novel and general framework for non-orthogonal transmissions, softly including NOMA as an extreme case \cite{mao2022rate} and moving beyond that to provide enhanced performance.
+Given that channel acquisition of RIS-aided wireless systems is generally challenging while RSMA is robust to CSI imperfections, the integration of the two has emerged \cite{fang2022fully,kim2023group,soleymani2023optimization,khisa2024gradient,li2024synergizing}.
+Specifically, \cite{fang2022fully,kim2023group,soleymani2023optimization,khisa2024gradient} have focused mainly on perfect CSI and have shown the benefits of such an integration in increasing spectral efficiency, fairness rate, and fairness energy efficiency. \cite{li2024synergizing} has further shown that the integration of the two can still increase system sum-rate when only imperfect CSI is available at the transmitter.